oxinabox/oxinabox.github.io/_posts/2020-02-09-whycompositionaljulia.md

 Recall that many julia package authors are graduate students who are trying to get their next paper complete.
 Lots of scientific code never gets released, and lots of the code that does never gets made usable for others.
 But if they start out writing a package (rather than a local module that just works for their script) then it is already several steps closes to being released.
-Once it is a package people start thinking more like package authors, and considering how it will be used.
+Once it is a package people start thinking more like package authors, and start to consider how it will be used.

 It's not a silver bullet but it is one more push in the right direction.